buildpacks/spec/distribution.md

 The buildpack ID and version MUST match a buildpack provided by a layer blob.

 For a buildpackage to be valid, each `buildpack.toml` describing a buildpack implementation MUST have all listed targets.

-For each listed target, all associated buildpacks MUST be a candidate for detection when the entrypoint buildpack ID and version are selected.